nfcgilbert/nano-nfc-box/README.md

 The box keeps sending the byte 0x03.
 > App reply: If the customer chooses to pay, the app replies with the signature for this packet.
+> The box then sends 0x13 to the app to let it know that it successfully received the signature.

 ### Step 4: The result